 History of Vietnam: the Lac kings

 Vietnam became a state society around 600 BC, with Lac kings who supervised building big irrigation canals and dikes.
 These canals helped them to grow a lot of rice.
 Zhou dynasty Chinese writers first mentioned Vietnam around this time.
-(They called it Lac.)
+(They called Vietnam “Lac“.)
 The Lac people kept water buffalo and chickens in addition to pigs and dogs.
 They grew beans to go with their rice.
-Around 300 BC, the Lac people began to use iron tools.
-Again, these may have come from Laos.

 Not long after the Silk Road was established, in the 200s BC, trading ships started to sail between India and China too.
 Some of these ships stopped in Vietnam, at the trading port of Hanoi.
 Vietnamese women started to produce silk cloth, just like in China, to sell to these trading ships.

 China became more aware of Vietnam.
 In 208 BC, the Chinese Qin Dynasty conquered North Vietnam and made it part of China.
 Under the Han Dynasty that followed, many Han Chinese people moved to Vietnam and stayed there.
 Vietnamese people picked up a lot of Chinese customs and language.
 They started to drink tea.
 Government business was all in Chinese, and so was all education.
 The only writing system used in Vietnam was Chinese.